MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 }
 ```

-A managed type may also use managed resources that you would prefer to release deterministically, and not leave to the garbage collector to release nondeterministically at some point after the object is no longer required.
+A managed type may also use managed resources that you'd prefer to release deterministically.
+You may not want the garbage collector to release an object nondeterministically at some point after the object is no longer required.
 The deterministic release of resources can significantly improve performance.

 The Microsoft C++ compiler enables the definition of a destructor to deterministically clean up objects.
 Use the destructor to release all resources that you want to deterministically release.
 If a finalizer is present, call it from the destructor, to avoid code duplication.